tassogw/java-learning-documentation/javadocm.md

             System.out.println(i);
         }
         ```
         3 essencial arguments can be noticed inside a _for statement_, time to explain each one.
-First, we have a **inicial condition**, usually for instancing a **iterable** variable.
-After that, a **stopping condition**, similar to a _while_, when something needs to be **false** to end the loop.
-And finally, a **instruction** that will happen everytime the scope ends, in our case, the iterable variable will be incremented.
+First, we have an **inicial condition**, usually for instancing an **iterable** variable.
+After that, a **stopping condition**, similar to a _while_, where something needs to be **false** to end the loop.
+And finally, an **instruction** that will happen everytime the scope ends, in our case, the iterable variable will be incremented.
 To sum everything up, this basically means that the scope will run until **i is greater or equals 10**, starting at 0 and incrementing.

         ```mermaid
         flowchart LR